 • Average overcharge: approximately £1,100 per finance agreement2

-Investment bank Jefferies estimates the bill for the finance sector could be as high as £13bn6, while some analysts suggest the scandal could cost lenders from £30bn to £44bn, with concerns that it could be on the scale of the £50bn payment protection insurance (PPI) scandal3.
+Investment bank Jefferies estimates the bill for the finance sector could be as high as £13bn6, while some analysts suggest the scandal could cost lenders from £30bn to £44bn, with concerns that it could be on the scale of the £50bn PPI scandal3.

 This widespread misconduct means you likely have grounds for a car finance claim seeking substantial car finance redress.